hvaler/hvaler/README.en.md

 | [**atelier**](https://github.com/hvaler/atelier) | Descriptive-geometry verifier.
 OpenCV measures the drawing; the model teaches and may not invent a number.
 Python, Vertex AI. |
 | [**cursus**](https://github.com/hvaler/cursus) | Course planner whose tools can refuse, explain what a choice forecloses two years ahead, and be rewound.
 Built with WebMCP. |

-Built during OpenAI Build Week, Agentic Cinema, All Things Agentic and Stellar Odyssey Perú (2026).
+Built during OpenAI Build Week, Agentic Cinema and All Things Agentic.

 ---